UoB-COMSM0166/2025-group-30/README.md

   <td>Player</td>
   <td>Support Individual Health, Safety, and Learning</td>
   <td>As a player, I want to play the game without logging in or giving personal data so that my privacy is protected.</td>
-  <td>Given I am in the game web page, when I want to start palying the game, then I should be able to do so without needing to login or signup.</td>
+  <td>Given I am in the game web page, when I want to start playing the game, then I should be able to do so without needing to login or signup.</td>
 </tr>
 </table>